 My speculation is that Vodafone management doesn't agree with Verizon's perceived cozy position in the US market which I think is 5 years behind the technology curve from the rest of the world.
 Also, the US business has reached the end of the customer acquisition growth cycle and the FCC is under a new regime.
 I think Vodafone would clearly like to see a management shakeup and see a realignment of some priorities.
 US Verizon customers want iPhones and femtocells embedded in their FIOS and management has failed to deliver in the last few years.
 A combination of the two could certainly help provide some worldwide leverage that Verizon needs with Apple.

-Vodafone also has a much more customer centric focus in Europe where ironically coverage is actually much better that Verizon in the US.
+Vodafone also has a much more customer-centric focus in Europe where ironically coverage is actually much better than Verizon in the US.
 See our post about Vodafone will start advertising Femtocells.
 Verizon's management is drinking their own coverage map BS cool-aid and is resistant to femtocells in the US for fear of admission of guilt.
 Change is good in telecom and would like to see a shakeup at AT&T next.

 Verizon CEO down on Vodafone merger, but open to iPhone - FierceWireless